-Service sector employers added the most jobs in ADP’s payroll report released Wednesday.
+Service sector employers added the most jobs in ADP’s monthly payroll report released Wednesday.
 But that report can’t take the place of the Bureau of Labor Statistics data we’d get Friday if the government weren’t shut down.
 Photo courtesy of Daniel Acker/Bloomberg via Getty Images.

 With the federal government out of commission, the Bureau of Labor Statistics will most likely not be releasing its monthly jobs data this Friday.
 Those numbers play an important role in determining Federal Reserve policy, and in their absence all eyes are on their monthly precursor, the ADP National Employment Report, whose release Wednesday showed private employers adding 166,000 jobs in September, more than 10 percent lower than expected.

 Also negative was the fact that ADP revised August’s private employer payrolls down from 176,000 to 159,000.
 Last month’s BLS report had showed 169,000 new jobs added in August.

 ADP (Automatic Data Processing) is a payroll processing company, and its monthly report is jointly developed with Moody’s Analytics.
 Reflecting on the numbers, Moody’s well-known chief economist Mark Zandi said, “Fiscal austerity has begun to take a toll on job creation.”
 But, he added, “job creation continues to be consistent with a slowly declining unemployment rate.”

 Although ADP numbers are often used as a predictor of BLS numbers released later in the month, they’re not a substitute, University of Michigan economist Justin Wolfers reminded followers on Twitter.

 If you believe that the ADP report is a substitute for the payrolls report, you deserve to be deeply misled.

 What’s the difference?
 ADP makes forecasts based on already available data, whereas the BLS reports new data, Wolfers told us.